HelloShagun/SentinelOrbit/README.md

 Follow the steps to use this script.

-##  Installing/ Checking Dependencies

 ## 1. Check for pip: ###
  [If you have pip installed Skip to **Step 2**]

-Run this command to check if pip is installed.
+Run this command in your terminal to check if pip is installed.
 ```
 pip
 ```